openstack-archive/networking-spp/doc/source/installation.rst

 that should be set in local.conf.

 Parameters related to networking-spp are briefly described below with examples.
-See devstack_ for details on parameters added by networking-spp.
+See :doc:`devstack` for details on parameters added by networking-spp.

-.. _devstack: devstack.rst

 Note that it is a fragment extracted only for networking-spp::